 And as such, it has one of the biggest Historic Quarters, with almost 170 hectares, as well as beautiful monuments such as “El Miguelete“, “La Catedral” (The Cathedral), “Las Torres de Serrano y de Quart y la Lonja de la Seda“, which was declared World Heritage by UNESCO in 1996.

 If you want to buy a summer house in Valencia, you are having luck, because it is probably one of the best places you could choose from.
 Being the cultural and artistic hub that it is, Valencia hosts several festivals and carnivals year-round such as:

-- Las Fallas: Starting on March 15 and ending on the nineteenth, this is the most important festival of the area, and one of the most famous ones as well, these 4 days have become non-stop celebrating and are deeply rooted in the Valencian culture.
-Its roots are the celebration for San Joseph day, protector of the carpenters, a very important and respected guild at the time due to the relevancy of the furniture industry for the Valencian economy.
+- Las Fallas: Starting on March 15 and ending on the nineteenth, this is the most important festival in the area, and one of the most famous ones as well, these 4 days have become non-stop celebration and are deeply rooted in the Valencian culture.
+Its roots are the celebration of San Joseph day, protector of the carpenters, a very important and respected guild at the time due to the relevancy of the furniture industry to the Valencian economy.

-- Las Fiestas de San Vicente Ferrer: These celebrations are a prolongation of the Easter Holidays, known as the “Holy Week”, this day people go to the original dwelling of San Vicente, that was turned in a chapel, where children represent the most famous actions of the Saint and are also given “El Pouet de San Vicent”, for them to speak promptly, in order not to suffer from anginas, in order not to swear fakes or be blasphemous.
+- Las Fiestas de San Vicente Ferrer: These celebrations are a prolongation of the Easter Holidays, known as the “Holy Week”, on this day people go to the original dwelling of San Vicente, which was turned into a chapel, where children represent the most famous actions of the Saint and are also given “El Pouet de San Vicent”, for them to speak promptly, in order not to suffer from anginas, in order not to swear fakes or be blasphemous.